 - "act of clipping," 1610s, also as a unit of measure of the age of a sheep, from shear (v.).
 Scientific and mechanical sense "type of strain" is from 1850.

 - shears (n.)

-- "large scissors," Old English scearra (plural) "shears, scissors," from Proto-Germanic *sker- "to cut" (cognates: Middle Dutch schaer, Old High German scara, German Schere; see shear (v.)).
+- "large scissors," Old English scearra (plural) "shears, scissors," from Proto-Germanic *sker- "to cut" (source also of Middle Dutch schaer, Old High German scara, German Schere; see shear (v.)).
 In 17c., also "a device for raising the masts of ships" (1620s).
 As "scissors," OED labels it Scottish and dialectal.
 Chalk is no shears (1640s) was noted as a Scottish proverb expressing the gap between planning and doing.

 - sheath (n.)

 - Old English sceað, scæð, from Proto-Germanic *skaithiz (source also of Old Saxon scethia, Old Norse skeiðir (plural), Old Frisian skethe, Middle Dutch schede, Dutch schede, Old High German skaida, German scheide "a sheath, scabbard"), according to OED, possibly from root *skei- "divide, split" (see shed (v.)) on notion of a split stick with the sword blade inserted.
 Meaning "condom" is recorded from 1861; sense of "close-fitting dress or skirt" is attested from 1904.